Gwyneth Paltrow's lawyer calls Utah ski collision story ‘BS’ - KESQ

 “All skiers know that when they’re skiing down the mountain, it’s their responsibility to yield the right of way to skiers below them,” Sanderson’s attorney, Lawrence Buhler, told jurors, who — unlike those selected for most trials — walked into the courtroom smiling, likely because of their proximity to a major celebrity.

-He highlighted Sanderson’s military service record and appealed to the jury’s sympathies describing the broken ribs and brain trauma he sustained during the crash.
-Drawing a contrast, Buhler described Paltrow as a wealthy, experienced skier who adopted a “So What?” attitude after the crash.
+He highlighted Sanderson’s military service record and tried to appeal to the jury’s sympathies — describing the broken ribs and brain trauma he sustained during the crash.
+Attempting to draw a contrast, Buhler described Paltrow as a wealthy, experienced skier who adopted a “So what?” attitude after the crash.

 “She hires multiple ski instructors for her children, which allows them to skip the lines.
 Private instructors cost thousands of dollars per day,” he said.

-Paltrow and Sanderson both agree that they collided while on a beginner run seven years ago, yet both accuse the other of being at fault and skiing up behind them.
+Paltrow and Sanderson both agree that they collided while on a beginner’s run seven years ago, yet both accuse the other of being at fault and skiing up behind them.

 Park City is a resort town in the Rocky Mountains that hosts the Sundance Film Festival, which draws a throng of celebrities each year.

-On ski slopes, Utah law gives the skier who is downhill the right of way, so a central question in the case is who was farther down the beginner’s run when the collision transpired.
-Both Paltrow and Sanderson claim in court filings that they were farther downhill when the other rammed into them, causing their skis to intertwine and the two to tumble.
+On ski slopes, Utah law gives the skier who is downhill the right of way, so a central question in the case is who was farther down the slope when the collision transpired.
+Both Paltrow and Sanderson claim that they were farther downhill when the other rammed into them, causing their skis to intertwine and the two to tumble.

 In opening arguments, both sides presented their clients as conservative skiers who were stunned when a skier above them crashed into them.